yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/03-workshop-environment-setup/README.md

 2. Upon getting the confirmation that you are added to the Org, navigate to https://github.com/Azure-Samples/acme-fitness-store/tree/Azure, click "Code" button.
 You should be able to "Codespaces" as an option listed.
 If you do not see that option listed, most probably you are not added to [Azure-Samples](https://github.com/Azure-Samples/) org or your github id is still not active in this org.
 Please discuss this issue with your workshop co-ordinator.

-3. Assuming the above steps are succesful, you should be able to open a terminal inside VS Code that opens up in Codespaces.
-Refer to this link to understand more about [Codespaces](https://github.com/CodeSpaces).
+3. Assuming the above steps are successful, you should be able to open a terminal inside VS Code that opens up in Codespaces.
+Refer to this link to understand more about [Codespaces](https://docs.github.com/codespaces).
 This Codespace comes installed with the following software:
    1. * [JDK 17](https://docs.microsoft.com/java/openjdk/download?WT.mc_id=azurespringcloud-github-judubois#openjdk-17)
    2. * The environment variable `JAVA_HOME` should be set to the path of the JDK installation.
 The directory specified by this path should have `bin`, `jre`, and `lib` among its subdirectories.
 Further, ensure your `PATH` variable contains the directory `${JAVA_HOME}/bin`.
 To test, type `which javac` into bash shell ensure the resulting path points to a file inside `${JAVA_HOME}/bin`.
    3. * [Azure CLI version 2.31.0 or higher](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) version 2.31.0 or later.
 You can check the version of your current Azure CLI installation by running: